daos-stack/daos/docs/admin/pool_operations.md

 ### Exclusion & Self-healing

-An operator can exclude one or more engines or targets from a specific DAOS pool using the rank the target resides on as well as the target idx on that rank.
+An operator can exclude one or more engines or targets from a specific DAOS pool using the rank the target resides, as well as the target idx on that rank.
-If a target idx list is not provided then all targets on the rank will be excluded.
+If a target idx list is not provided, all targets on the rank will be excluded.
 Excluding a target will automatically start the rebuild process.

 To exclude a target from a pool: